Microsoft/IntuneDocs.pt-pt/intune/configuration/device-restrictions-android-for-work.md

   - **Pelo menos alfanumérica com símbolos**
 - **Impedir a reutilização de palavras-passe anteriores**: introduza o número de novas palavras-passe que têm de ser utilizadas antes de poder ser reutilizada uma antiga (**1**-**24**).
 - **Fingerprint unlock**: Choose **Block** to prevent end users from using the device fingerprint scanner to unlock the device. **Not configured** allows users to unlock devices with a fingerprint in the work profile.
 - **Smart Lock and other trust agents**: Choose **Block** to prevent Smart Lock or other trust agents from adjusting lock screen settings on compatible devices.
-This feature, sometimes known as a trust agent, lets you disable or bypass the device lock screen password if the device is in a trusted location.
+This feature, also known as a trust agent, lets you disable or bypass the device lock screen password if the device is in a trusted location.
 Por exemplo, ignore a palavra-passe do perfil de trabalho quando o dispositivo está ligado a um dispositivo Bluetooth específico ou quando está próximo de uma etiqueta NFC.
 Utilize esta definição para impedir que os utilizadores configurem o Smart Lock.

 ### <a name="device-password"></a>Palavra-passe do dispositivo